jessepav/libgdx-wiki-old/A-simple-game.md

   * Basic input processing
   * Playing sound effects

+Visual examples of such concepts are also available on [LibGDX.info](https://libgdx.info/)

 ## Project Setup ##
 Follow the steps in [[Project Setup Gradle]].
 I used the following names: